stanford-scs/scp-spec/draft-mazieres-dinrg-scp-03.md

 `hCounter`
-: The counter of the highest ballot `h` for which the node has accepted `commit c`.
+: The counter of the highest ballot `h` for which the node has accepted `commit h`.
 (No value is included in messages since `h.value == ballot.value`.)

 As soon as a node confirms `commit b` for any ballot `b`, it moves to